-- Always start with the cycling conditions specified in this protocol. - This protocol is designed for the detection of microsatellites on capillary sequencer instruments.
-If using other detection platforms, follow the recommendations in Appendix A, page 35. - When using Q-Solution for the first time in a microsatellite PCR assay, it is important to perform parallel amplification reactions with and without Q-Solution (final concentration 0.5x). - If using an already established microsatellite multiplex PCR assay system, use the previously established annealing temperature in combination with the cycling conditions specified in this protocol. - Annealing time must be 90 s. - Use equal concentrations (0.2 μM) of all primers. - For optimal results, we recommend using primer pairs with a T_m of $\geq 68^{\circ}$ C; see Appendix B, page 38, for multiplex PCR primer design. - Prepare a 10x primer mix as described in Table 2, page 14. - PCR must start with an activation step of 5 min at 95°C to activate HotStarTaq Plus DNA Polymerase (see step 6 of this protocol).
+- Always start with the cycling conditions specified in this protocol. - If using an already established multiplex PCR system for mutation detection, use the previously established annealing temperature in combination with the cycling conditions specified in this protocol. - Annealing time must be 90 s. - Use equal concentrations (0.2 μM) of all primers. - For optimal results, we recommend using primer pairs with a T_m of $\ge 68^{\circ}$ C; see Appendix B, page 38 for multiplex PCR primer design. - Prepare a 10x primer mix as described in Table 3, page 14. - When using Q-Solution, follow the recommendations in Appendix A (page 37).
+In your first approach, start without Q-Solution. - Do not use CoralLoad Dye before subsequent detection on capillary or gel-based sequencing instruments as it might interfere with the detection method. - PCR must start with an activation step of 5 min at 95°C to activate HotStarTaq Plus DNA Polymerase (see step 6 of this protocol).